SpooniestBard/hhc2022/docs/hhc2022/web_ring/glamtariels_fountain.md

 ![Second phase of interaction with Glamtariel](./assets/img/wr8-2.png)

-By giving the fountain and Glamtariel all of these objects (and clicking away a spooky eye along the way), we can advance to the final phase:
+Next, by giving the fountain and Glamtariel all of these objects haphazardly (and clicking away a spooky eye along the way), we can advance to the final phase:

 ![Third phase of interaction with Glamtariel](./assets/img/wr8-3.png)

 Now that we're here, we're able to coax secrets out of Glamtariel.
 Presenting her with the grey ring has her mention a **RINGLIST** that she makes us promise not to tell anyone about.
 Dragging the red ring to the fountain makes it mention that Glamtariel can speak in another **TYPE** of language.
-Unfortunately, we've now exhausted all of the useful information either party will give us through item interactions.
+Unfortunately, we've now exhausted all of the useful information either party will give us through a browser.
 At this point, we decided to try asking in a different way by taking a peek at the web traffic that we were sending Glamtariel:

 ![Web request to Glamtariel](./assets/img/wr8-4.png)